tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java.md

 **Interface** is a group of related methods with empty bodies (abstract method).
 An interface defines the methods that a class MUST implement.
 A class implement from an interface using the keyword `implements`.
 Bắt buộc phải implement tất cả empty methods của interface nếu không  sẽ báo compilation error.
 Vì methods declared within an interface are implicitly `public & abstract` by default.

 Abstract classes and Interfaces can NOT be instantiated directly.

+If you define a reference variable (biến tham chiếu) whose type is an interface, any object you assign to it must be an instance of a class that implements the interface.

 A class can `implements` more than one interface.
 But one class (including abstract classes) can only inherit `extend` from one super-class.